stevepapa/neatshowjs/README.md

 neatShow.js
 ===========

-A jQuery plugin to fade in images beautifully on your website
+A jQuery plugin to fade in images beautifully on your website.

+When neatShow is applied to an image, it will wait until the image has finished downloading, then instantly fades it in regardless of other images or activity on the page.
+Works reliably with all images regardless of their state, including new and cached.

 ###<a href="http://stevepapa.com/neatshowjs/examples/" target="_blank">Demo 1 (default)